 Laboratory Safety Guidelines

-The laboratory and chemical safety program is comprised of a university-wide chemical inventory and tracking system; laboratory and chemical storage inspections; disposal of chemicals and other hazardous waste; and safety education and awareness.
+The laboratory and chemical safety program is comprised of a Chemical Hygiene Plan, university-wide chemical inventory and tracking system; laboratory and chemical storage inspections; disposal of chemicals and other hazardous waste; and safety education and awareness.

 Departments are required to use the Laboratory Emergency Planning guidelines to develop tailored emergency procedures for each laboratory with the specific purpose and design in mind.
 Laboratory Spill Procedures are also posted in all of the campus laboratories and chemical storage areas.